|Pilot Ensign Donald E. Baxter, O-299549 (MIA / KIA) CA

 Built by General Motors, Eastern Aircraft

-On September 13, 1944 took off from USS Enterprise on a mission to bomb Peleliu Airfield.
-In a steep dive on the approach, this Avenger was hit by anti-aircraft fire, exploded and crashed north of the airfield.
+On September 13, 1944 took off from USS Enterprise (CV-6) piloted by Ensign Donald E. Baxter on a bombing mission against Peleliu Airfield on Peleliu Island.
+While in a steep dive on approach, this Avenger was hit by anti-aircraft fire, exploded and crashed north of the airfield.
+When this aircraft failed to return, it was officially listed as Missing In Action (MIA).

-The Avenger's engine landed atop a hilltop ridge, later dubbed "Pope’s Ridge / Walt's Ridge / Hill 100".
-Other wreckage is scattered over a mile spanning Pope's Ridge and the Horseshoe.
-After the battle, this crash site was visited by American forces and human remains were recovered, thought to belong to Stuart.
+After the Battle of Peleliu, this crash site was visited by American forces and human remains were recovered, thought to belong to Stuart.

 This crash site was generally known since the early 1990s, but had not been precisely identified.
 During March 5-6, 2003, the wreckage was revisited by Pat Scannon and Daniel O'Brien and others from Bent Prop.
 They located a data plate confirming it was a TBF Avenger and the US Navy Bureau Number '16956' painted on the external skin.
 Also a machine gun and other parts of the Avenger and afterwards reported their findings to Joint